-Once, night vision cameras were the standard for the military, scary movies and ghost hunting, and those energetic wildlife enthusiasts.
-Although, nearly anyone can make use of the technology now, especially when protecting business properties.
+Night vision cameras were once the standard for the military, scary movies, ghost hunting, and those energetic wildlife enthusiasts.
+Nowadays, nearly anyone can make use of the technology, especially when protecting business properties.

-Night vision technology is possibly the most useful when it comes to business security.
-Several burglaries and attempted break-ins occur at night.
-There are things you can do in order to improve your business’s nighttime security.
-For example, installing motion-sensitive lighting.
-Night vision CCTV cameras are absolutely most likely to help you sleep peacefully at night.
+Night vision technology is instrumental when it comes to business security.
+Several burglaries and attempted break-ins occur at night, and there are many things you can do to improve your business’s nighttime security.
+For example, installing motion-sensitive lighting and night vision CCTV cameras are the most feasible solutions to help you sleep peacefully at night.

 CCTV keeps businesses safe.
-Several surveillance cameras are motion-sensitive and have the ability to send alerts when movement is detected.
+Several surveillance cameras are motion-sensitive and can send alerts when movement is detected.
 You’ll instantly know if someone is trying to access your facility without your permission.
-Although, typical cameras can’t see in the dark so they can’t always pick up motion and send you the essential information that you need to your phone.
+Yet, typical cameras can’t see in the dark, so they can’t always pick up motion and send you the essential information you need.
 This is where the night vision comes in.
 So, how does it work?

 Infrared Night Vision: The Basics

 Infrared, or IR, is the most common type of night vision popular in outdoor security cameras.
 This kind of technology is brilliant; it can flood an area with light invisible to humans, but the camera’s lens has no trouble picking it up.
 A possible intruder would see complete darkness while the camera would film in near-perfect clarity using the IR light produced.
 Humans cannot see IR light because it has a longer wavelength and frequency than normal light that’s visible to the human eye.
 Red is the color with the longest wavelengths visible to humans, and infrared means ‘below red’.